snap-stanford/ogb-web/_docs/datasets/linkprop.md

 This is because the `ogbl-biokg` dataset involves heterogeneous interactions that span from the molecular scale (e.g., protein-protein interactions within a cell) to whole populations (e.g., reports of unwanted side effects experienced by patients in a particular country).
 Further, triplets in the KG come from sources with a variety of confidence levels, including experimental readouts, human-curated annotations, and automatically extracted metadata.

 **Prediction task:** The task is to predict new triplets given the training triplets.
-The evaluation protocol is exactly the same as [`ogbl-wikikg`](#ogbl-wikikg), except that here we only consider ranking against *entities of the same type*.
+The evaluation protocol is exactly the same as [`ogbl-wikikg2`](#ogbl-wikikg2), except that here we only consider ranking against *entities of the same type*.
 For instance, when corrupting head entities of the protein type, we only consider negative protein entities.

 **Dataset splitting:** For this dataset, we adopt a random split.
 While splitting the triplets according to time is an attractive alternative, we note that it is incredibly challenging to obtain accurate information as to when individual experiments and observations underlying the triplets were made.
 We strive to provide additional dataset splits in future versions of the OGB. <br/>
 ##### License: CC-0